 - For in-transit delays, such as a breakdown during transit, the carriers shall contact the nearest CBP port of entry

-- Expected duration of the following work around measures will be for the duration of the infrastructure delays or up to thirty days and re-evaluated once commercial traffic normalizes or operationally resumes.
+- Expected duration of the following work around measures will be for the duration of the infrastructure delays or until March 31, 2022 and re-evaluated once commercial traffic normalizes or operationally resumes.

 - Carriers’ and importers’ failure to follow stipulated workaround procedures may be subject to enforcement and compliance actions that may delay clearance.
 Note that CBP will exercise maximum flexibility to ensure that legitimate transactions are facilitated but need cooperation from the industry sector to ensure facilitation.